ritikamangla/QSalience/README.md

    - `t5`
    - `tiny-llama`

-3. We also provide a [quick colab running code](https://colab.research.google.com/drive/1MmZ_M7FOBcotf22j98Ov5ADsqCFaQEYz?usp=sharing)

-4. Provide your text file then predict salience of your question (Coming soon)
+3. Provide your text file then predict salience of your question (Coming soon)

 ### Models
 Fine-tuned models are available at the following links: